KEYS & KEYBOARDS

 In the sixties, some of the new pianos I sold were still made with only 6 octaves F-F (73 notes), because although they were nearly as expensive to make as 7-octave models, they were small enough to be more convenient for small modern rooms.
 Makers included Barratt & Robinson, Bentley, Berry, Danemann, Kemble, Lindner, Rogers, and Zender.

 Around 1880-1925, when the majority of British pianos were made in Camden Town, some makers were producing small “Student” uprights with short keyboards, sometimes only 5 octaves.

 In the late 1800s, Cookes of Norwich made their “Midget” piano, with only 4 octaves (49 notes F-F).
 It is possible to make good music in just 3 octaves, you can buy electronic keyboards like this, but it is very limiting.

 Cramers’ Patent Portable Piano had no bodywork below keyboard level, and only 5 octaves (61 notes C-C).

-As recently as 1975, Kemble made this oblique-strung portable piano, which had only 5 octaves (61 notes C-C) and saved bulk by being off the floor on stands.
+As recently as 1975, Kemble made this oblique-strung portable piano, which has only 5 octaves (61 notes C-C) and saves bulk by being off the floor on stands.
 These were also sold as “Cramer” or “Brinsmead”.